grapa-dev/grapa/docs-src/docs/advanced/array_vector_interoperability.md

 # Array and Vector Interoperability

-Grapa provides seamless interoperability between `$ARRAY` and `$VECTOR` types, automatically converting between them to leverage the best capabilities of each type while maintaining intuitive user behavior.
+Grapa provides seamless interoperability between `$LIST` and `$VECTOR` types, automatically converting between them to leverage the best capabilities of each type while maintaining intuitive user behavior.

 ## Overview

-While `$ARRAY` and `$VECTOR` are distinct types in Grapa, they work together transparently:
+While `$LIST` and `$VECTOR` are distinct types in Grapa, they work together transparently:

-- **`$ARRAY`**: General-purpose collections with flexible indexing and iteration
+- **`$LIST`**: General-purpose collections with flexible indexing and iteration
 - **`$VECTOR`**: Mathematical structures optimized for linear algebra operations

 The Grapa runtime automatically converts between these types when needed, allowing you to use mathematical operations on arrays and array-like operations on vectors without explicit conversion.